#Lookup in Cathedral Square to spot Sir Antony Gormley's sculptural figures, titled Places to Be

 Gormley’s sculptures investigate the relationship between the human body and space.
 Through his placement of sculptures he draws attention to voids that are otherwise overlooked or ignored.
 The artwork Places to Be comprises of three lead coated life size figures in three different stances.
 The works, which are due to be installed on the roofs of three buildings surrounding Cathedral Square, will draw attention to Peterborough’s city skyline.

 Places to Be was acquired by Peterborough Development Corporation in 1984, the care of which was later transferred to Peterborough Sculpture Trust and then Vivacity in 2015.
 The work was sited at Monkstone House Offices (now Greenwoods Solicitors) and was later moved to Thorpe Meadows in 1988.
 The figures were vandalised in 2006, and removed in 2007.
-Vivacity have been working with Anthony Gormley to restore the piece in preparation for it's re-siting.
+Vivacity worked with Anthony Gormley to restore the piece in preparation for it's re-siting in May 2018.